Fort Stockton in Pecos County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Communications • Education • Forts and Castles.
 A significant historical year for this entry is 1907.

 Location.
 30° 52.909′ N, 102° 52.823′ W. Marker is in Fort Stockton, Texas, in Pecos County.
-Marker is at the intersection of West Gallagher Street and South Nelson Street, on the left when traveling west on West Gallagher Street.
+It is at the intersection of West Gallagher Street and South Nelson Street, on the left when traveling west on West Gallagher Street.
 The marker is located at the corner of the intersection.
 Touch for map.
 Marker is at or near this postal address: 201 West Gallagher Street, Fort Stockton TX 79735, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Telegraph Office & School (a few steps from this marker); Fort Stockton (within shouting distance of this marker); Pecos County Korea and Vietnam Memorial (within shouting distance of this marker); Pecos County's Contribution 1917 - to the World War - 1919 (within shouting distance of this marker); Pecos County World War II Memorial (about 300 feet away, measured in a direct line); Oldest House (about 300 feet away); Historic Old Jail (about 300 feet away); Site of Fort Stockton (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Telegraph Office & School (a few steps from this marker); Fort Stockton (within shouting distance of this marker); Pecos County Korea and Vietnam Memorial (within shouting distance of this marker); Pecos County's Contribution 1917 - to the World War - 1919 (within shouting distance of this marker); Pecos County World War II Memorial (about 300 feet away, measured in a direct line); Oldest House (about 300 feet away); Historic Old Jail (about 300 feet away); Site of Fort Stockton (about 400 feet away).
 Touch for a list and map of all markers in Fort Stockton.

 Credits.
-This page was last revised on July 7, 2022.
+This page was last revised on November 30, 2025.
 It was originally submitted on July 6, 2022, by James Hulse of Medina, Texas.
-This page has been viewed 62 times since then and 12 times this year.
+This page has been viewed 360 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on July 7, 2022, by James Hulse of Medina, Texas.